gaoming96/TorchFlow/playground/Readme.md

 Finally, we upsample to the image size.

 ## Deepfake
 Given many photos of A and B. In test step, we are given a video of A. Deepfake can transform into a video of B. See [here](https://v.qq.com/x/page/q0642apt86a.html) for amazement.
+We can regard as **face transplanting**.

 Hilarie and Trump:

 ![](.././pics/HilarieTrump.gif)

-Face expression transformation:

 ![](.././pics/result.gif)